 Tether is now available on over 11 blockchain networks.

 The British pound has rallied significantly during the training session on Friday, as we continue to threaten a major breakout.

-The Australian dollar initially tried to rally during the trading session on Monday but gave back the early gains to sit on top of the 50 day EMA.
+The Euro initially tried to rally during the trading session on Friday but has given back some of the gains as the 50 Day EMA has been massive resistance.